 4. Plastic Bag Greenhouse: Pack Them Up!

-Have you seen these tiny plant terrariums in glass jars in store which are sealed with a lid and the plants inside live and grow even though you never open the lid?
-That’s exactly what you will be doing with your houseplants with the plastic bag.
-If done the right way, the plants can last in there for several weeks.
+That’s exactly what you will be doing by packing your houseplants into a plastic bag.
+If done the right way, plants can last in there for several weeks.

-It is best to use clear plastic bags as these let the sunlight in.
 If they fit, you can also put several small plants into one plastic bag.

 What you need for a plant greenhouse:

-- Clear plastic bags of adequate size for each plant (= whole plant should easily fit the bag)
+- Clear plastic bags of adequate size

 - One towel or cloth per plant